-The other day I praised Homeland on Facebook and how important the TV show was by reflecting the president election of Donald Trump in America and a friend said “no one watches that TV show”.
-But somehow, American Horror Story is being mentioned all over the place for showing that the next season will deal with agoraphobia and psychopathic behaviour as a reflect of the Trump presidency.
+The other day I praised Homeland on Facebook and how important the TV show was by reflecting the presidential election of Donald Trump in America and a friend said: “no one watches that TV show”.
+But somehow, American Horror Story is being mentioned all over the place for showing that the next season will deal with agoraphobia and psychopathic behavior as a reflection of the Trump presidency.
 Yes, that’s pretty interesting, but is still a horror series at the end.
-In the meanwhile, Homeland started its show by talking about the conflicts in Syria and the latest season was about security in America, the problems concerning free speech, muslimophobia, planned terrorism, and the list goes on.
+In the meanwhile, Homeland started its show by talking about the conflicts in Syria and the latest season was about security in America, the problems concerning free speech, Muslimophobia, planned terrorism, and the list goes on.
 Unfortunately, the show didn’t get a nomination at the Emmy’s this year, but it already got 4 nominations as Best TV show since it started.

 And speaking about Emmy’s, they are probably the only award ceremony I know that are actually fair when it comes to their winners and nominations, even though I haven’t watched every single one of them.
 But people in general, haven’t watched more than one or two series.
 So why is this happening?

 And isn’t this the major problem with images today?
 How we consume them?
 Who reads a book?
 Who finishes a movie?
 Who even pays for a ticket that is not for a super-hero or blockbuster film?
-Definitely the people who writes posts like this.
-Of course it’s nice to watch other things, just as I keep watching all the super-hero movies and shitty blockbusters that comes out every month, but learn how to separate what’s good from what’s bad, what’s real television and entertainment and maybe you’ll have a better judgment than most internet critics.
+Definitely the people who write posts like this.
+Of course it’s nice to watch other things, just as I keep watching all the super-hero movies and shitty blockbusters that come out every month, but learn how to separate what’s good from what’s bad, what’s reality television and entertainment and maybe you’ll have a better judgment than most internet critics.

 What about you?
-What are your favourite TV shows?
+What are your favorite TV shows?